e1d1s1/docker-ros/README.md

 # OPTIONAL: Isolate the default HOME for the docker container if you don't want to passthrough your own.
 ROS_DOCKER_HOME=path/to/my/isolated/home

+# OPTIONAL: If you "install" the docker-ros shell somewhere else, specifiy it
+DOCKER_ROS_INSTALL=~/.docker-ros/
 ```

 3. Install `nvidia-docker2` if you have a NVIDIA GPU: [nvidia-docker repo](https://github.com/NVIDIA/nvidia-docker)